 When Haiku opened over two decades ago, Asian tapas was a brand-new concept in the Mother City.
 Now 21 years later, the ever-popular eatery is still bowling us over with its simply delicious East Asian flavours – from Thai and Chinese to Japanese and Korean.
 The elegant Chinese-tearoom vibe allows diners to watch the skilled chefs in action, as you wait for your tantalising tidbits to arrive.

-We recommend everything… seriously, it’s that good.
-We splashed out and ordered the Haiku Tasting Menu (R495 per person) – a veritable feast of note!
+We recommend splashing out and ordering the Haiku Tasting Menu (R595 per person) – a veritable feast of note!
 First up was the sushi selection: scallop yuzu sashimi, tuna tacos and two dragon rolls.
 That was followed by a dumplings course: three steamed and three fried.
 The steamed medley included spicy prawn har gau, basil fish har gau and spinach har gau, while the fried assortment comprised a lamb pot sticker, beef cha siu sou and chicken sheng jian bao.
 The robata (braai-style) course of ginger beef, salmon robata and Korean chilli chicken was tasty.
 By the time our mains arrived – a choice between sizzling beef, cheng yuan fish and chicken green curry, served with mixed vegetables and steamed rice – we felt like two stuffed ticks, too lethargic to eat another thing.
 Yet, we continued through it, leaving just enough room for the heavenly chocolate fondant and Asian ice cream.